CBD Oil for Senior and Less-Mobile Dogs

 Arthritis is one of the most common conditions dogs can develop.
 In fact, one in four dogs will be diagnosed with this painful, degenerative joint condition at some time in their lives.
 And up to 60% show signs of pain, decreased flexibility, and joint structure alterations indicating joint issues.
-1 Fortunately, CBD oil for dogs with arthritis is now being researched to help give our beloved pets relief.
+1 Researchers are now taking a closer look at CBD oil in the context of senior and less-mobile dogs, an area many pet parents are curious about.

 What Is Arthritis in Dogs?